LookSharp: Attention Entropy Minimization for Test-Time Adaptation: Experiments and Results

+We experiment with the standard benchmark for test-time adaptation applied to image classification, using a common architecture and a recent self-supervised backbone.
+We consider the batch-wise episodic test-time adaptation setting where the parameters are reset after each batch ~\cite{NEURIPS2022_fc28053a}, and also compare to an online (no resetting) method \citep{wang2021tent}.

-\textbf{Dataset:} We evaluate on CIFAR-10-C \citep{hendrycks2019robustness}, which augments the standard CIFAR-10 test set with 19 different corruption types at 5 severity levels.
-The corruptions span diverse categories.
+\textbf{Dataset:} We evaluate on ImageNet-C \citep{hendrycks2019robustness}, which augments the standard ImageNet validation set with 15 different corruption types at 5 levels.
+We only evaluate on level 5, which is the most severe level of shift.
+We also perform TTA on clean data to ensure our method maintains performance without distribution shift.

-\textbf{Model:} We use DINOv3-base pretrained on a large-scale image dataset.
-We add a classification head and fine-tune the entire model on clean CIFAR-10 training data using standard cross-entropy loss.
+\textbf{Model:} We use DINOv3-Base~\citep{simeoni2025dinov3}, pretrained on an internet-scale image dataset.
+We train a linear classification head with this representation on the source data (ImageNet training split) using the standard cross-entropy loss (a.k.a. linear probing).
+This yields 83.57\% top-1 accuracy on the validation set.
+The images are preprocessed to the standard ImageNet size ($224 \times 224$) as in \cite{krizhevsky2012imagenet}.

-\textbf{Evaluation Protocol:} For each corruption type, we use 1,000 samples for hyperparameter search and then evaluate on 9,000 test samples.
-We report per-corruption accuracy and mean corruption accuracy (mCA) across all corruption types.
-Each sample (batch size 1) is adapted independently with a single gradient step.

-\textbf{Baselines:} We evaluate without any test-time updates, providing a measure of the model's inherent robustness, and perform TTA on clean data to show that this method does not hurt on clean data.